 - Keras – an open-source software library that provides a Python interface for artificial neural networks

-- TensorFlow – an end-to-end open source platform for machine learning
+- TensorFlow – an end-to-end open-source platform for machine learning

-Machine Learning in AWS cloud
+AWS Machine Learning

-AWS cloud provides many cloud-based services and frameworks that allow developers and engineers of all skill levels to leverage Machine Learning technologies.
+AWS Cloud provides many cloud-based services and frameworks that allow developers and engineers of all skill levels to leverage Machine Learning technologies.
 You can split these services into three major categories:

 - SageMaker Studio IDE – is a fully managed Machine Learning service that assists us in developing advanced machine learning models.
 Data scientists and developers can use SageMaker to create and train machine learning models, compare ML models’ performance, and then deploy the best working model into a production-ready hosted environment.

-Basic concepts of Amazon Machine Learning
+Basic Concepts of Amazon Machine Learning

 The AWS cloud service has the following key Machine Learning concepts: